4 October 2023

 The Brain, the Bug, and the Binge: The interplay between binge drinking, gut microbiota and brain functioning

 Congratulations to our three winners!

-We’d also like to thank all of the applicants for your interest in CANTABTM and for taking the time to submit an application to the grant.
-If you were disappointed this time, please make sure to keep an eye out on our channels for details of the 2023 grant.
+We’d also like to thank all the applicants for your interest in CANTABTM and for taking the time to apply to the grant.
+If you were disappointed this time, please make sure to keep an eye out on our channels for details of the 2024 grant.